 Matt Cherniss Joins Apple in Latest TV Push

-He'll serve as head of U.S. programming for Jamie Erlicht and Zack Van Amburg at the tech giant.
+He will serve as head of U.S. programming for Jamie Erlicht and Zack Van Amburg at the tech giant.

 Apple's big TV push has added another a key player.